 Sailer also leads the Council’s Intellectual Asset Management group, which collaborates with pharmaceutical companies to arrange for manufacturing and distribution of Council-developed contraceptives and other products to the global market.
 In keeping with the Council’s mission, these partnerships include provisions to ensure that products are offered to people in less-developed countries at public-sector prices.
 Over 170 million women around the world use a contraceptive product developed by the Population Council.

-Sailer leads the Council’s project to file a New Drug Application (NDA) for a novel one-year contraceptive ring.
-He is the Council’s lead representative to the Food and Drug Administration, and directs a dedicated team of staff members and consultants in preparing the reports and summaries necessary for the NDA.
+Sailer leads the Council’s project to file a New Drug Application (NDA) for a novel one-year contraceptive ring, which, if approved, would be the first long-acting form of contraception entirely under a woman’s control to use.
+He is the Council’s lead representative to the Food and Drug Administration, and directs a dedicated team of staff members and consultants in preparing the data, reports and summaries necessary for the NDA.
 In this capacity, he serves as principal investigator on a multi-million dollar grant from the Bill & Melinda Gates Foundation.

 Previously, Sailer served as the Council’s vice president for Corporate Affairs, overseeing corporate operations, including branding and communications, information services, publishing, human resources, and administration.

 Sailer is the chairman of the board of InsideNGO, a membership organization of over 340 international NGOs, where he sits on the executive, governance, and sustainability committees.
 He is a member of the board and executive committee of the International Contraceptive Access (ICA) Foundation and is a member of the Licensing Executives Society.